Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Introduction

 The organization of this paper is as follows: In Section \ref{modelsimulation}, we construct the model and describe the simulation methods in detail.
-We then present simulation results that quantitatively demonstrate the emergence of vortex defects, cluster formation, and their scaling behavior as functions of self-propulsion and particle density parameters in Section \ref{results}.
-Finally, we discuss the physical implications of our findings and the insights offered by the active XY model into phase transitions in nonequilibrium systems.
+We then present simulation results that quantitatively demonstrate the emergence of vortex defects and cluster formation, and their scaling behavior as functions of the self-propulsion and particle density parameters in Section \ref{results}.
+Finally, we discuss the physical implications of our findings and the insights offered by the SPLG-AXY model into phase transitions in nonequilibrium systems.